Investor Relations Operational and Other Risks

 5. Information management

 Finally, the Group is taking steps to improve employees’ compliance mindset.
 Employees are provided regular training on cybersecurity measures and education on revisions to Group regulations in response to laws and ordinances.
-Moreover, the Group has obtained certification under PrivacyMark and ISO27002 and is committed to maintaining and supporting those certifications.
+Moreover, the Group has obtained certification under PrivacyMark and ISO27001 and is committed to maintaining and supporting those certifications.

 6. Sustainability

-8. Natural disasters, conflict, terrorism and pandemic-level infectious diseases
+7. Natural disasters, conflict, terrorism and pandemic-level infectious diseases

 Such irregular events can obstruct the execution of Group operations.
 To minimize their impact, the Group has prepared a Crisis Management Manual and Business Continuity Plan (BCP).
 The Group has also taken a range of other preventive actions.
 Some head-office functions have been shifted to Sanin Business Process Outsourcing Center, mitigating risk from centralization, and the Group continues to advance diversification of work styles, including promotion of remote work.
 The Group will continue to strive to ensure business continuity, by accumulating stores of food and medical goods, revising manuals and conducting regular drills on the use of safety confirmation systems.

-9. Software development and implementation of IT infrastructure projects
+8. Software development and IT infrastructure projects

 To hedge these risks, the ID Group is introducing quality management systems that conform to ISO9001.
 When an inquiry for a new, large project is received, an order-acceptance review meeting is convened to examine the project based on management judgements of business policy, profitability, staffing, technical competence and opportunities to build technical knowledge.
 Also, the Quality Management Division analyzes and manages risk across all processes, from the project-proposal and estimate stages to delivery, conducting regular reviews of quality, cost and delivery (QCD) as the project unfolds.
 In this way abnormalities can be detected at an early stage to prevent the occurrence of unprofitable projects.

-10. System management
+9. System management projects

 The ID Group is making a number of moves to prevent such system failures.
 For example, the Group thoroughly implements a system for double-checking of high-impact projects and uses a suite of tools to enhance automation.
 The Quality Management Division plans and executes a variety of measures, including training to prevent failures, analyzing and giving feedback on the causes of failures, and on-site inspections.
 Moreover, the Group has obtained certification under ISO9001 and is continuously improving quality.
 As of this writing, no major system failures have occurred.